navattic.identify({ email: user.email })

 Justifying the cost of new software often comes down to return on investment (ROI).
 To calculate this, start by looking at the time your team currently spends on each proposal.
 RFP software can drastically cut down on manual work, freeing up your team to handle more bids and focus on strategic tasks.
 This increased capacity often leads to higher win rates.
 You can also factor in reduced personnel costs if automation allows you to scale without hiring more people.
 Many businesses find that the financial benefits—from time savings to increased revenue—quickly outweigh the initial investment.

-How to Choose the Right RFP Software
+How to Choose the Best RFP Software for Your Team

 Picking the right RFP software can feel like a huge decision, but it doesn’t have to be overwhelming.
 Think of it less as just buying a tool and more as choosing a partner that will help your team win more deals.
 The best platform for you will fit seamlessly into your workflow, save you countless hours, and give you the confidence to tackle any proposal that comes your way.